Skip to content

 When Should You Visit Washington Island

 You can avoid the crowds and visit in May and early June when ferry ride wait times are lower and most of the island's shops and restaurants are open for business.
 For a truly peaceful experience, consider visiting during the winter.
 Yes, many of the businesses are closed, but you can ride a ferry made to cut the ice and experience the beauty of ice sightings.
-Winter outdoor enthusiasts can ice fish and snowshoe when they bring their
+Winter outdoor enthusiasts can ice fish and snowshoe when they bring their own gear.

 Fragrant Isle aerial at Washington Island.